pedro00dk/willow/docs/HOW_TO_USE.md

 The heap view can be moved and zoomed by dragging and scrolling.

 > Note: the components of the visualization are very high level abstractions and do not represent faithfully the elements of the program.
-For the sake of the visualization and depending on the language, things that should be represented as objects are not and builtin elements may be hidden.
+For the sake of the visualization and depending on the language, things that should be represented as objects are not, and builtin elements may be hidden.

 #### Positioning